aws-samples/aws-genomics-workflows/docs/orchestration/nextflow/nextflow-overview.md

 Using a version installed on the host instance means you can use pre-existing containers.
 The caveat here is that the AWS CLI must be installed on the host using `conda`, which packages the `aws` command with a corresponding Python environment.

-Installing the AWS CLI via `conda` is easily handled by running a `UserData` script in an EC2 Launch Template.
+Installing the AWS CLI via `conda` can be done via a `UserData` script in an EC2 Launch Template.
 For example:

 ```bash
 yum install -y bzip2 wget